sulalasu/FASTA_new/README.md

 # Debugging

 For debugging with VSCode and CMake:
-Build within cmake, not within terminal!
+Build within VSCode, not within terminal!

 Run command palette (View>Command Palette):
 Cmake: Scan for Kits